PHPCSStandards/PHPCSUtils/README.md

 ### Q: Do the utilities work with javascript/CSS files?

-A: JS/CSS support will be removed from PHP_CodeSniffer in PHPCS 4.x.
+A: JS/CSS support will be removed from `PHP_CodeSniffer` in PHPCS 4.x.
-While at this time, some of the utilies _may_ work with JS/CSS files, PHPCSUtils does not offer formal support for JS/CSS sniffing with PHP_CodeSniffer and will stop any existing support once PHPCS 4.x has been released.
+While at this time, some of the utilities _may_ work with JS/CSS files, PHPCSUtils does not offer formal support for JS/CSS sniffing with `PHP_CodeSniffer` and will stop any existing support once PHPCS 4.x has been released.

 ### Q: Are all file encodings supported?